grinnell-cs/csc151-images/_readings/anonymous-procedures.md

 Perhaps someday someone will rewrite `cut` to permit deeper holes.

-## Combining cutting and sectioning
+## Combining cutting and composition

 Composition and partial functions provide concise sysntax for defining certain kinds of procedures.
 However, composition works only for one-parameter procedurs and partial-functions only work when you're filling in some parameters of a multi-parameter procedure.
 What if you want to do both?
 For example, consider the problem of counting the number of words in a string.
 While we haven't explored all of hte component parts in close details, we have seen all of them.